East Africa University: Branches

-East Africa University was initially based in the suburbs of Bosaso, situated in the far northeastern Bari province.
-However, it has since expanded operations and opened up new branches in Erigavo, Galdogob, Galkayo, Buhoodle, Garowe and Qardho.
+East Africa University headquarter is based in Bosaso, situated in Bari Region in Puntland.
+However, it has since expanded operations and opened up new branches in Erigavo, Galdogob, Galkayo, Buhoodle, Garowe, Burtinle, and Qardho.
 On 18 April 2012, the university opened a seventh branch in Buhodle to serve pupils from the Ayn region.

 On 18 March 2013, the Puntland government donated land in Garowe to facilitate the institution's growth in the administrative capital.

 Programs and degrees

 As of 2013, the university's Bosaso campus focuses on business and social sciences.
 Its Galkayo branch concentrates on computer science and engineering, in addition to health science.

-Three, four or five year bachelor degrees are presented to all undergraduate students upon successful completion of course requirements.
+Four or five year bachelor degrees are presented to all undergraduate students upon successful completion of course requirements.
 The Higher Institute of Health Science on the Galkayo campus likewise offers two-year general nursing and medical laboratory diplomas.

 In order to develop the capacity of the Puntland government's statistics department, the university also provides short courses for the Puntland Ministry of Planning and International Cooperation.
-These classes are structured along three phases, each held during the afternoon over a period of four months.
+These classes are structured along two phases, each held during the afternoon over a period of four months.

 Additionally, the institution offers short courses earmarked for legal professionals.